lunarphp/lunar/docs/src/extending/admin-hub.md

 ## Customising Tables

-Throughout GetCandy there are a number of data tables on pages, such as product, orders etc. We want to make these flexible and allow you to extend them by adding functionality such as additional columns and filters.
+Throughout Lunar there are a number of data tables on pages, such as product, orders etc. We want to make these flexible and allow you to extend them by adding functionality such as additional columns and filters.

 We'll be working towards adding this functionality across as many data tables as possible, but for now the supported tables are: